Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 autonomous L2 switching, virtual Ethernet bridging, and accelerator (e.g. crypto) sharing.

-A DPAA2 hardware component called the Management Complex (or MC) manages the DPAA2 hardware resources.
-The MC provides an object-based abstraction for software drivers to use the DPAA2 hardware.
+A DPAA2 hardware component called the woke Management Complex (or MC) manages the DPAA2 hardware resources.
+The MC provides an object-based abstraction for software drivers to use the woke DPAA2 hardware.
 The MC uses DPAA2 hardware resources such as queues, buffer pools, and network ports to create functional objects/devices such as network interfaces, an L2 switch, or accelerator instances.
 The MC provides memory-mapped I/O command interfaces (MC portals) which DPAA2 software drivers use to operate on DPAA2 objects.

-The diagram below shows an overview of the DPAA2 resource management architecture::
+The diagram below shows an overview of the woke DPAA2 resource management architecture::

 	+--------------------------------------+